VivienMrclt/Cannon-s-algorithm-project/README.md

 ## Main tasks

-* Write a serial algorithm
+* Write a serial algorithm (Usual cache oblivious implementation and Strassen algorithm)
 * Write the parallel algorithm with MPI
 * Compute the theoretical complexity of our algorithm
 * Time the computation by taking into account the broadcast/gathering parts and without.